andrasq/node-qworker/README.md

 - `maxUseCount` - how many scripts a worker process may run before being retired.
   Default 1, use a new process for each script.
 - `niceLevel` - worker process unix priority level, 19 lowest, -19 highest, default 0.
+- `idleTimeout` - have worker processes exit after a period of inactivity, in milliseconds

 ### runner.run( script, [payload], callback( err, ret ) )